tianle91/tianle91.github.io/_posts/2023-12-16-Set up and use sql in the cloud.md

 ## Ingest dataset into BigQuery.
 We'll be using [Colab notebooks](https://colab.research.google.com) to do this since they have [Google Cloud SDK](https://cloud.google.com/sdk?hl=en) pre-installed so it's easy to interact with Google Cloud resources.
-You can, of course install them locally.
+You can, of course install them locally but we'll skip that in this tutorial.
-More specifically, we'll be using the [BigQuery python client](https://cloud.google.com/python/docs/reference/bigquery/latest).

 Make sure you're logged into the same Google account as your Google Cloud so that credentials are automatically populated (you'll receive a prompt to do so).